ItaiAxelrad/open-spec/docs/specifications/2_Facility Construction/9_Finishes/096513 Resilient Base and Accessories.md

    1. Divider Strips:
       1. White alloy zinc, 1/8 inch thick, heavy top type, depth as required, with suitable anchorage devices.
    1. resilient stair covering materials

-## General

-   1. Rubber as manufactured by Johnsonite; R.C.A.
+   2. Rubber as manufactured by Johnsonite; R.C.A.
 Rubber Co.; R.C.
 Musson Rubber Co.; Marley Flexco; or as approved.
-   1. Adhesive for resilient stair covering:
+   3. Adhesive for resilient stair covering:
       1. waterproof adhesive recommended by manufacturer.
-   1. Caulking compound:
+   4. Caulking compound:
       1. epoxy type recommended by manufacturer.
-   1. Smooth Surface Treads
+   5. Smooth Surface Treads
-   1. Fed.
+   6. Fed.
 Spec.
 RR-T-650, Composition A.
-   1. Molded rubber, long nose style, 12-1/2 inches deep, 5/16 inch thick at front tapering to 3/16 inch at back, smooth surface with two 3/4-inch-wide abrasive strips recessed into tread, and in marbleized color indicated on the Finish Schedule.
+   7. Molded rubber, long nose style, 12-1/2 inches deep, 5/16 inch thick at front tapering to 3/16 inch at back, smooth surface with two 3/4-inch-wide abrasive strips recessed into tread, and in marbleized color indicated on the Finish Schedule.
-   1. Molded Pattern Treads
+   8. Molded Pattern Treads
-   1. Fed.
+   9. Fed.
 Spec.
 RR-T-650, Composition A.
-   1. Same material as specified for molded pattern rubber tile, 13 inches deep.
+   10. Same material as specified for molded pattern rubber tile, 13 inches deep.
-   1. One-Piece Molded Pattern Treads and Risers
+   11. One-Piece Molded Pattern Treads and Risers
-   1. Fed.
+   12. Fed.
 Spec.
 RR-T-650, Composition A.
-   1. Same material as specified for molded pattern rubber tile, size required to fit indicated tread and riser dimensions.
+   13. Same material as specified for molded pattern rubber tile, size required to fit indicated tread and riser dimensions.
-   1. Sheet Rubber
+   14. Sheet Rubber
-   1. Resilient covering for stair landings and other floor surfaces so indicated in stairwells:
+   15. Resilient covering for stair landings and other floor surfaces so indicated in stairwells:
       1. sheet rubber 3/16 inch thick, and in same color and pattern as selected for rubber treads.
-   1. Risers
+   16. Risers
-   1. Molded rubber, topset cove style, full height and width of riser, minimum 1/8 inch thick and in same color and pattern as rubber tread.
+   17. Molded rubber, topset cove style, full height and width of riser, minimum 1/8 inch thick and in same color and pattern as rubber tread.
-   1. Stringer Material
+   18. Stringer Material
-   1. For concrete stairs with resilient covering:
+   19. For concrete stairs with resilient covering:
-      1. 0.080-inch-thick rubber matching treads and of shape to fit the tread and riser dimensions.
+      2. 0.080-inch-thick rubber matching treads and of shape to fit the tread and riser dimensions.
-   1. rESILIENT CORNER GUARDS
+   20. rESILIENT CORNER GUARDS
-   1. One-piece molded rubber, not less than 1/4 inch thick by minimum 2-3/4 inches coverage at right angles, 54 inches long, with smooth surface, as manufactured by Marley Flexco; R.C.A.
+   21. One-piece molded rubber, not less than 1/4 inch thick by minimum 2-3/4 inches coverage at right angles, 54 inches long, with smooth surface, as manufactured by Marley Flexco; R.C.A.
 Rubber Co.; R.C.
 Musson Rubber Co. or as approved.
-   1. Color:
+   22. Color:
-      1. as selected by the Architect from manufacturer's standard range.
+      3. as selected by the Architect from manufacturer's standard range.
-   1. Adhesive for corner guards:
+   23. Adhesive for corner guards:
-      1. waterproof adhesive recommended by manufacturer of corner guards.
+      4. waterproof adhesive recommended by manufacturer of corner guards.

 ## Execution

 1. Examination
    1. Verify that substrates and conditions are satisfactory.
 Do not allow resilient base and accessories work to proceed until unsatisfactory conditions have been corrected.
    1. preparation
    1. Prepare substrate surfaces as follows: